Get stories and expert advice on all things related to college and parenting.

 Your child may cycle rapidly from happy and cooperative to sullen and argumentative.
 Remember that, though they may not want to admit it, this whole “going away to college” thing is scary.
 Soon they’ll be living in an unfamiliar place, and in some cases sharing a room for the first time with someone they've never met.

 Cut them some slack, and give them some space.
-Respect their desire to spend time with high school friends rather than family.
-School calendars vary, so there will be lots of going-away parties starting in early August.
+Respect their desire to spend time with high school friends rather than family (if social distancing permits).
+School calendars vary, so there will be lots of goodbyes starting in early August.

 Think about the things you do for your child that in college they'll need to do for themselves.
-They should be competent in the following areas:
+They should be competent in the following life skills areas:

 While some parents and their college students are in contact daily, others touch base once a week or month.
 How often and what method of communication (phone, text, social media) do you expect will work best?
 You’re looking for a balance that you’re both comfortable with.